 open surgery.
 Still, endoscopy is a medical procedure, so it has some risk of

 bleeding, infection, and other rare complications such as:

 - chest pain

-- damage to organs
+- damage to your organs, including possible

 - persistent pain in the area of endoscopy